Fubukimaru/asMSX/man/asmsx-en.md

 ### 2.3.
 Numeric expression

-A numeric expression is a number or a result of simple or complex operation on numbers.
+A numeric expression is a number or a result of operation on numbers.

 #### 2.3.1.
 Numeric formats

 There are several popular numeric systems (radices, plural form of radix).
 Here are a few examples of syntax for such systems:

-DECIMAL INTEGER: radix 10 numbers are usually expressed as a group of one or more decimal digits.
+__DECIMAL INTEGER__: radix 10 numbers are usually expressed as a group of one or more decimal digits.
 The only restriction is that you must explicitly express zeroes.
-This is the numeric system that everyone knows.
+This is the numeric system that people use in everyday life.

 ##### Example

     0 10 25 1 255 2048

-DECIMAL FLOATING POINT: a decimal number with dot separating integer from fraction.
+__DECIMAL FLOATING POINT__: a decimal number with dot separating integer from fraction.
 Syntax requires dot to be present for the constant to be recognized as a floating point value.

 ##### Example

     3.14 1.25 0.0 32768.0 -0.50 15.2

-OCTAL: radix 8 numbers could be specified using two conventions.
+__OCTAL__: radix 8 numbers could be specified using two conventions.
 First convention is similar to C, C++ and Java.
-The number starts with 0 and continues with octal digits (0..7).
+The number starts with `0` and continues with octal digits `0`..`7`.
 The second convention is native to assemblers and is a number with octal digits followed by letter O, lower case or upper case.
 Second mode is included for compatibility, but is not recommended.
-Upper case letterO is easy to confuse with number zero 0.
+Upper case letter `O` is easy to confuse with number zero `0`.

 ##### Example

     01 077 010 1o 77o 10o

-HEXADECIMAL: radix 16 numbers, very popular in assembly programming.
+__HEXADECIMAL__: radix 16 numbers, very popular in assembly programming.
 They can be specified using three different conventions.

-C, C++ and Java convention is a number that starts with  0x prefix and continues with one or more hexadecimal digits (0-9 or A-F).
+C, C++ and Java convention is a number that starts with 0x prefix and continues with one or more hexadecimal digits: `0`..`9`, `a`..`f` or `A`..`F`.

 Second convention is borrowed from Pascal: a group of hexadecimal digits prefixed with $.

-The third way is native to assemblers: a group of hexadecimal digits followed by letter 'H' (lower or upper case).
-Thit this convention requires first digit to always be numeric.
+The third convention is native to assemblers: a group of hexadecimal digits, followed by letter `h` or `H`.
+This convention requires first digit to always be numeric.
 If a hexadecimal number starts with letter, you should prefix the number with '0'.

 ##### Example

-    0x8a 0xff 0x10 $8a $ff $10 8ah 0ffh 10h
+    0x8a 0xff 0x10
+    $8a $ff $10
+    8ah 0ffh 10h

-BINARY: radix 2 numbers are specified as a group of binary digits (0 and 1) suffixed with letter B (lower or upper case).
+BINARY: radix 2 numbers are specified as a group of binary digits `0` and `1`, followed by letter `b` or `B`.

 ##### Example